FraPorta/ExpRobExercises/README.md

 The simulator launchfile also contains the Smach_viewer launch which allows to visualize better the current state and the transitions between states.

 ## Working hypothesis and environment
-The main working hypotesis that conditionates all the project is that the robot and the user are purely and simply simulated by software components: for the user the voice commands and the pointing gestures are simply represented by Ros messages sent at random, for the robot the movements on the map are only a random sleep time and a couple of int values that represent its position on the map, updated when the sleep time is over.
-Also the map is simulated using a couple of int values for the total length and width and a couple of values for each important position on the map (home, user, robot).
+The main working hypotesis that influences all the project is that the robot and the user are purely and simply simulated by software components: for the user the voice commands and the pointing gestures are simply represented by Ros messages sent at random, for the robot the movements on the map are only a random sleep time and a couple of int values that represent its position on the map, updated when the sleep time is over.\
+Moreover the map is simulated using a couple of int values for the total length and width and a couple of values for each important position on the map (home, user, robot).

 ## System’s features
 The main feature of the system is the state machine which controls the behaviour of the pet, which is coded in such a way that it can be used also in a more complex and close to reality application.\